mamerlan/colcon.readthedocs.org/user/installation.rst

       $ curl -s https://packagecloud.io/install/repositories/dirk-thomas/colcon/script.deb.sh | sudo bash

-After that you can install the Debian package which depends on ``colcon-core`` as well as commonly used extension packages (see `setup.cfg <https://github.com/colcon/colcon-common-extensions/blob/master/setup.cfg>`_).
+After that, you can install the Debian package which depends on ``colcon-core`` as well as commonly used extension packages (see `setup.cfg <https://github.com/colcon/colcon-common-extensions/blob/master/setup.cfg>`_).

 .. code-block:: bash